-The Company evaluated subsequent events and transactions that occurred after September 1, 2020, the balance sheet date, up to September 18, 2020, the date that the audited financial statements were available to be issued.
-The Company also evaluated subsequent events and transactions that occurred after September 30, 2020, the balance sheet date, up to November 4, 2020, the date the unaudited interim financial statements were available to be issued.
+The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to September 18, 2020, the date that the financial statements were available to be issued.
 Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.